You can add to a century of citizen science data by signing up for a count near you.

 How does participation work?

 Each count takes place in an established 15-mile wide diameter circle, and is organized by a count compiler.
 Count volunteers follow specified routes through a designated 15-mile (24-km) diameter circle, counting every bird they see or hear all day.
 It’s not just a species tally—all birds are counted all day, giving an indication of the total number of birds in the circle that day.
-If your home is within the boundaries of a CBC circle, then you can stay at home and report the birds that visit your feeder on count day as long as you have made prior arrangement with the count compiler.
+If your home is within the boundaries of a CBC circle, then you can stay at home and report the birds that visit your feeder on count day as long as you have made prior arrangement with the count compiler (contact organizer for assistance).

 If you are a beginning birder, you will be able to join a group that includes at least one experienced birdwatcher.